NGUtech/bitcoin-stack/README.md

  - `jq` tool is used in examples for parsing json responses.
  - All nodes will sync to chain after the first Bitcoin & Elements regtest blocks are generated.
  - Precompiled images are provided on Docker Hub but it is not recommended to use them in production environments.
- - Ports and other daemon configuration can be changed in the `.env` and `docker compose.yml` files.
+ - Ports and other daemon configuration can be changed in the `.env` and `docker-compose` files.

 ### To Do
  - Orchestration